-Figure 18: Size: density histogram of absolute counts of king scallops for the territorial sea (all survey cells and grounds) displayed by survey year and survey dredge type (red dotted line indicates the estimated recruit cut-off of 95 mm).
-Targeted survey cells excluded.
+Figure 15: Size frequency of absolute counts of king scallops for the territorial sea (all survey cells and grounds) displayed for 2024 by survey dredge type (red dotted line indicates the estimated recruit cut-off of 95 mm).
 The absolute count is calculated by using a scalar (i.e. the ratio of total observed to subsampled counts) to scale the size frequency distributions.